vlelyavin/blog-react-application/README.md

 there will be a simple form.
 To return to the main page, click on the large title.

 ### `update post information`
-To update post info, click the "update" button enter new data and click the button again.
+To update post info, click the "update" button, enter new data and click the button again.

 ### `delete post`
 Just click the "delete" button